 BTW, make sure to put together your Orlando vacation packing list ahead of time so you don’t miss a thing.
 I did forget to pack sunblock and a hat so do go through our Disney World packing list to help you with Disney packing essentials.

 TOYOTA PRIUS HYBRID

-Most of the driving was done by the hubby so I was able to just sit down, relax, and enjoy the views and tall trees around Orlando.
+Most of the driving was done by the hubby so I was able to just sit down, relax, and enjoy the views around Orlando.
 Even those hanging traffic lights in Orlando were pretty interesting.
 What I didn’t expect, when I finally drove the Toyota Prius on one of those days I was craving for Starbucks is that the speed limit of every street I’m driving on actually shows up on the windshield.
 I wish I have a picture of it but I can’t use the phone while driving.
 But it’s nice coz’ I get to really stay within the speed limit especially when we’re driving in a new territory.